SimonVerhoeven/archunit-demo/README.md

 ArchUnit also allows us to calculate metrics using some well-known software architecture metrics such as:

-* Cumulative Dependency Metrics (John Lakos): the basic idea is to calculate the depends on value
+* Cumulative Dependency Metrics (John Lakos): the basic idea is to calculate the depends on the value
-* Component Dependency Metrics (Robert C. Martin): coupling, instability, abstractness, distance from main sequence
+* Component Dependency Metrics (Robert C. Martin): coupling, instability, abstractness, distance from the main sequence
 * Visibility metrics (Herbert Dowalil) - relation of visible to hidden elements within a component

 examples can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\DependencyMetricsTest.java)